Krvavica

 In the center of the village there is a tiny shop with everything you need: from washing powder to bread and local yoghurts, which are very popular here.
 Opening hours depend on the season.
 Approximately from 9 to 19.00.
 The shop owner is the charismatic Croat Pero Stakic, whose apartment with a souvenir shop is nearby.
 You can safely get acquainted with him – he will gladly tell you what's what.
 True, during the unofficial siesta time, approximately from 13.00 to 15.00, he is not seen or heard, and the shop is closed.

-The main beach in Krvavica is located behind the campsite, between the rocks (from Makarska) and the Ramova Marina.
+The main Krvavica beach is located behind the campsite, between the rocks (from Makarska) and the Ramova Marina.
+It belongs to the Makarska Riviera region.
 The beach is cozy and not crowded.
 Pine trees cast a natural shadow, which, combined with the scent of pine needles, the singing of cicadas, and the sound of the surf, create a special atmosphere.
 The water is purest.
 There are no sea urchins.
 The pebble is large.
 Suitable for children and adults.
 But as elsewhere in Croatia, it is difficult to walk without coral slippers.
 The beach is not crowded with paid sunbeds, although such a service is available, but not very in demand.
-Closer to the pier there are several bars and cafes.
+Closer to the pier there are several beach bars, cafes and fast food.
+There are pay toilet facilities and showers on the beach.

 Underwater world, beautiful video